Drinking lead—why California may force all schools to test their water

 When a therapy dog refused to drink at a San Diego grade school, it was the first clue that something was wrong with the water.

-Tests revealed why the pup turned up its nose—the presence of polyvinyl chloride, the polymer in PVC pipes that degrade over time.
+Water tests revealed why the pup turned up its nose—the presence of polyvinyl chloride, the polymer in PVC pipes that degrade over time.
 But further analysis found something else that had gone undetected by the dog, the teachers and students of the San Diego Cooperative Charter School, and the school district: elevated levels of lead.

 The news has left California legislators anxious that children exposed to lead may go undiagnosed under the status quo.
-Doctors here typically refer children for lead testing only if the family says it lives in a home more than 40 years old with peeling paint, and is on low-income assistance programs.
+Doctors here typically refer children for lead testing only if the family says it lives in a home more than 40 years old, with peeling paint, and are on low-income assistance programs.
 And although public schools can voluntarily test their water for lead—free under a new California Water Boards program—they are under no legal requirement to do so.

 That’s not enough for the sponsors of two bills the Legislature will decide on in the next month: